-At The Law Offices of Daniel J. Fernandez, P.A., we represent individuals appealing a criminal conviction throughout the State of Florida.
+At The Law Office of Daniel J. Fernandez, P.A., we represent individuals appealing a criminal conviction throughout the State of Florida.
 Direct appeals typically occur after a motion to suppress or dismiss is denied, after a guilty verdict at trial, or a violation of probation hearing in both misdemeanor and felony cases.

 At both the state and federal court levels, there are many options for obtaining relief after a criminal conviction or sentence.
 In the State of Florida, typically one of the five Florida District Courts of Appeals will hear appeals that are filed for state court cases.
 On the other hand, federal cases that are appealed are usually brought before the United States Court of Appeals for the Eleventh Circuit.

 Our firm handles criminal appeals throughout the state of Florida, including Hillsborough County, Pinellas County, Pasco County, Polk County, Hernando County, Manatee County, Sarasota County, and Citrus County.
 We also handle federal appeals.

 Mistakes in a criminal trial can affect several important parts of the process, from the evidence to rulings on motions, the jury’s final decision, or even the overall outcome of a case.
 For this reason, a person who has been convicted of a crime may choose to file an appeal of his or her case.
 This involves asking a higher court to review a case for errors that were made in the trial court, either when the law was applied, the conviction was reached, or the sentence was decided.

 An appeal is not a new trial.
 It is an opportunity for the higher court to review and possibly change the case result if it was based on a legal mistake that unfairly de-railed the outcome.
 For instance, defendants (called ‘the appellant’ in the appeal process) commonly use their appeal to argue that:

 - the entire case should have been dismissed.